The Gratest Environmentalist Series

 Owning many or too few things are neither solution to happiness understood Siddhartha

 Siddhartha followed for several years ascetics’ tribes and beggars because he thought was the right direction finding happiness, nevertheless, unable to see the truth.
 Stories told that Siddhartha only ate half a grain of rice daily in this search forsake everything.
-Nevertheless, after years of ascetic acceptance he finally was about to die from hunger, everyone around considers he was dying.
-Siddhartha became unsure before he thought life entirely in authorial resignation from hunger and without any other things than food scales was the way out of suffering and sadness.
+However, after years of ascetic acceptance, he finally was about to die from hunger, everyone around considers he was dying.
+Siddhartha became unsure before he thought life entirely in authorial resignation from desire and without any other things than food scales was the way out of suffering and sadness.
 The happiness and awakens Siddhartha searched for did him nothing but weak, out of focused, loss of concentration.
 Then came to a conclusion and finally understood a total denial of existence, things, and food could not bring him happiness.

 The Middle Way

 Buddha’s clarity accepted and manifested suffering caused.
-He understood the concept of the different sufferings, some suffered from war others from mental disturbance, starvation, deaths and illness.
-He also discovered a way out of suffering a cure.
+He understood the concept of the different sufferings; some suffered from war others from mental disturbance, starvation, deaths and illness.
+He also discovered a way out of experiencing a cure.
 The cure was simple only through meditation and practice could we be free from desire and the illusion of the ego.
 Buddha was 35 years of age when he received the Dharma, became the enlightened one and reached Nirvana.

 The Four Noble Truths a diagnostics tool for environmental ethics

 - The way to the end suffering is the Noble Eightfold Path.